 Even though collecting a security deposit is a good idea, it is not usually enough to pay for all damages or overdue rent.
 So, what happens if the tenant’s security deposit is insufficient to pay the full amount of delinquent rent or damage-related expenses?

-At Taylor Street Property Management, we believe knowing your options regarding if the deposit is insufficient to pay for all of the outstanding rent or damage is important.
+At Taylor Street Property Management, we believe knowing your options regarding whether the deposit is insufficient to pay for all of the outstanding rent or damage is important.
 So, we have put together this article:

 Send a Letter of Demand